EEN421/EEN421.github.io/_posts/KQL-Detection-of-the-Week_-A-Meeting-in-2050---Detecting-Project-CAV3RN’s-Outlook-Calendar-C2-and-DNS-AAAA-Recovery-Channel.md

 That's it.
 Two words of logic against `DeviceFileEvents`, and it beats every clever thing in this article on cost-per-unit-confidence. `logAzure.txt` is not a filename that appears in legitimate software.
 There is no tuning phase, no baseline, no threshold, no exclusion list.
 It runs in seconds across thirty days of fleet telemetry and it either returns zero rows or it returns an incident.

-It is also, obviously, the most fragile detection here — it dies the moment the developers change one string in the next build.
+It is also, obviously, a fragile detection — it dies the moment the developers change one string in the next build.
 So it's paired, not standalone, and the pairing is the point.
-The other two branches each answer a question a string change doesn't.
+The other two branches each answer a question the filename doesn't.

 `ModuleLoads` asks: **did anything on this host load a module by that name, and what loaded it?** That's the branch that survives the process-host problem, and it's the one I'd have missed if I'd stopped at the endpoint framing.
 A DLL borrows its loader's identity in every process-keyed table on the box — `DeviceNetworkEvents`, `DeviceProcessEvents`, proxy logs, all of it. `DeviceImageLoadEvents` is where the module is still itself.
 It costs the same as the filename check and it returns the loader path, which is the fact that turns "something on this host is beaconing" into "this specific service is compromised."

+Be precise about what that buys, though, because I overstated it in the first cut and the overstatement is the kind that gets baked into a coverage map. `ModuleLoads` is **not more durable than `ConfigWrites`**.
+Both are string matches on a name the developers chose. `AzureCommunication.dll` and `logAzure.txt` die in the same commit, and a build that renames one will rename the other.
+What `ModuleLoads` is durable against is a *different axis*: the operator's choice of host process, which they can change without recompiling anything.
+That's worth having, and it's worth ranking, but it is not longevity — it's coverage of a variable the adversary can turn today rather than next release.
+Treat both as short-lived, and treat the third branch as the one that has to still work after the rename.

 `UnexpectedGraphClients` asks: **which processes on this endpoint are talking to Microsoft Graph, and are they processes that have any business doing so?** Graph is a browser-and-Office-suite destination.
 A binary that isn't in that family, authenticating to `login.microsoftonline.com` and then calling `graph.microsoft.com`, is doing something a normal endpoint does not do.
-But note what that branch cannot see, and why the order of the three matters: it is keyed on the *host process*, and the host process for a side-loaded DLL is whatever the operator chose.
-Land inside `svchost.exe` and this branch is structurally silent, because `svchost.exe` is on the allowlist and has to be — Web Account Manager alone will dominate `login.microsoftonline.com` volume on every managed fleet.
-Remove it and the branch is unusable; leave it and the branch has a hole shaped exactly like a competent implant.
-That is not a tuning problem, and it is why `ModuleLoads` leads the ordering.
+But note what that branch cannot see, and why the ordering of the three matters: it is keyed on the *host process*, and the host process for a side-loaded DLL is whatever the operator chose.
+Land inside `svchost.exe` — or `rundll32.exe`, `regsvr32.exe`, `dllhost.exe`, all of which are on the allowlist and all of which exist to run other people's code — and this branch is structurally silent.
+Remove them and the branch is unusable; `svchost.exe` alone would bury you in Web Account Manager traffic.
+Leave them and the branch has a hole shaped exactly like a competent implant.
+That is not a tuning problem, and it's why the generic module hosts are called out in the list with a comment rather than quietly present.

+The ordering that falls out of all this is `SignalCount` first, then the two fidelity flags.
+Two independent branches agreeing on one device outranks any single branch, however good that branch is — the same discipline as Act I's `CorroboratedItems`, applied to a host instead of a mailbox.

-Note the join key: `DeviceId`.
-All three branches are host-scoped, all three resolve to a device, and the `summarize` collapses them onto one row per endpoint with fidelity — not volume — doing the ranking. *That's* what a legitimate union looks like — same entity, three questions, one verdict.
+Note the grouping key: `DeviceId`, **alone**.
+All three branches are host-scoped, all three resolve to a device, and the `summarize` collapses them onto one row per endpoint.
+My earlier version grouped `by DeviceId, DeviceName`, which is the exact mistake this article spends a paragraph on two sections later — `DeviceName` is a label, it changes on rename, and a rename inside a thirty-day window splits one compromised host into two half-findings, each below the bar.
+It's in the aggregation now as `DeviceNames = make_set(DeviceName, 3)`, where it costs nothing and buys something: `RenamedInWindow` turns the rename from a defect into a triage fact. *That's* what a legitimate union looks like — same entity, three questions, one verdict.
 Contrast Thursday's version, which correlated `graph_callers` back to the full network stream with `join kind=inner ... on DeviceName` and then filtered `InitiatingProcessFileName =~ SuspectProcess` after the fact.
 It gets the right answer, but it fans out first — a device with four suspect processes multiplies every candidate row by four before the filter throws three away.
 The fix is to join on the compound key up front:

 ```kql
 | extend SuspectProcess = InitiatingProcessFileName